saddamakhtar88/RESTFulAPIUsingCombineFramework/README.md

 }
 ```

-If you would have noticed, this service is further implemented over ImageSearchService a protocol.
+If you would have noticed, this service is further implemented over ImageSearchService protocol.
 The reason of this is to abstract the implementation.
 There could be a requirement in future to fetch data from a local database or somewhere else.
 With a protocol in place, such a change could be easily managed.

 #### Finally consuming the endpoint to fetch data in [ViewController.swift](https://github.com/saddamakhtar88/RESTFulAPIUsingCombineFramework/blob/master/RESTfulAPISampleApp/Views/ViewController.swift)
 ```swift